Top 35 Android Interview Questions and Answers

 Q #7) Explain Android Architecture briefly.

-Answer: Android architecture is in the form of software stack components.
+Answer: Android architecture is a software stack of components.

 • Linux Kernel: Linux Kernel is placed at the bottom of the software stack and is the foundation of the Android architecture.
-Using Linux kernel, Android provides a connection between the other layers of the software.
+Using the Linux kernel, Android provides a connection between the other software layers.
 It helps to develop drivers like the keypad, display, audio for device manufacture, etc.

-• Hardware Abstraction Layer (HAL): HAL provides an interface between device drivers and API framework.
-It consists of library modules that are specific to the hardware component.
+• Hardware Abstraction Layer (HAL): HAL provides an interface between device drivers and the API framework.
+It comprises library modules that are specific to the hardware component.

-• Android Runtime: Linux kernel provides a multi-tasking execution environment so that multiple processes can execute each process runs on its own instance of Android Runtime (ART).
-Android has core runtime libraries like Dalvik VM specific libraries, Java Interoperability Libraries, Android Libraries, and C/C++ libraries.
+• Android Runtime: Linux kernel provides a multi-tasking execution environment so that multiple processes can execute; each process runs on its instance of Android Runtime (ART).
+Android has core runtime libraries like Dalvik VM-specific libraries, Java Interoperability Libraries, Android Libraries, and C/C++ libraries.

 android architecture

-• Application Framework (Java API Framework): The entire android functionalities are available through the API.
-It consists of multiple services like Activity Manager, Resource Manager, Notification Manager, etc., which form the environment in which the android application runs.
+• Application Framework (Java API Framework): The entire Android functionality is available through the API.
+It consists of multiple services like Activity Manager, Resource Manager, Notification Manager, etc., which form the environment in which the Android application runs.

-• Applications: The Android application is a top layer and all types of in-built applications such as SMS, Browsers, Contact, etc are included in this top layer.
-It also includes third-party applications that are installed by the user such as Games, etc.
+• Applications: The Android application is a top layer, and all types of in-built applications, such as SMS, Browsers, contacts, etc, are included in this top layer.
+It also includes third-party applications that are installed by the user, such as Games, etc.

 Q #8) Define and explain the Android Framework.

-Answer: Android framework is a set of API’s using which the Android developers write code for the mobile apps.
+Answer: Android framework is a set of APIs that Android developers write code for mobile apps.
 It contains the methods and classes to write the programming code.

-Android framework includes a different set of tools to create image pane, text field, buttons, etc. It also includes “Activities” with which the user interacts and “Services”, which are the programs that run in the background.
+Android framework includes a different set of tools to create image panes, text fields, buttons, etc. It also includes “Activities” with which the user interacts and “Services”, which are the programs that run in the background.
 It is a package of different components like Intents, Broadcast Receivers, Content Providers, etc.

 Q #9) Which components are necessary for a New Android project?